Master of Nursing Practice

 Entry requirements for Australian and New Zealand students

 You must hold a recognised bachelor degree or graduate degree with a high course weighted average (greater than 70 per cent).
-It is essential that you have sucessfully completed a research unit and a human biology-related unit at tertiary level.
-If you have not completed these units, you may be able to study them through the Health Sciences Graduate Entry Foundation course.
+It is essential that you have successfully completed a research unit and a human biologyrelated unit at tertiary level.
+If you have not completed these units, you may be able to study them through the Health Sciences Graduate Entry Foundation Course.

 You will be required to provide supplementary information with your application.

 It is a condition of enrolment that applicants are screened for, and immunised against contracting a number of infectious illnesses before starting the clinical program.
-Click here for further information on health screening.
 You must cover your own screening and vaccination costs.
+More about health screening.